|

 There are slow and fast ferries, so be sure to check the Lantau ferry timetable to see which one best suits your timing.

 TIP: Take the ferry to Mui Wo and explore the area.
-Then, take bus 1 to Tai O. You can follow the itinerary the other way around, starting from Tai O.
+Then, take bus 1 to Tai O. You can follow my itinerary the other way around, starting from Tai O.

 Day Trip Itinerary to Lantau Island 2